Home/ Government/ Regulations/ Regulated business activities Marketing, advertising and sales regulations

 When advertising the benefits of your product, you must be truthful.
 You may not make claims or use promotional techniques that are false or misleading.

 Misleading advertising and labellingLearn more about advertising and labelling practices that are considered to be misleading so that you can avoid using them.
 Canada's anti-spam legislationGet information on Canada's anti-spam law and how it affects your business.
-Canada's law on spam and other electronic threatsGet information on Canada's anti-spam law and how it affects your business Fight spam: How to protect your business or organizationTo safeguard your business against spam and other electronic threats, use these tips to protect your computer, your networks and your email.
+Canada's law on spam and other electronic threatsGet information on Canada's anti-spam law and how it affects your business Fight spam: How to protect your business or organizationTo safeguard your business against spam and other electronic threats, use these tips to protect your computer, your networks and your electronic devices.
 Food labelling for industryIf you advertise food products, you need to be aware of requirements related to advertising, such as labelling and the use of endorsements.
 Information for restauranteurs and food service operatorsIf you own or operate a restaurant, you need to ensure that any claim you make about the food you are selling is accurate.
 Find out more.
 Overview of health product advertisingYou may only advertise drug and health products that have been approved for sale in Canada and your advertisement must be approved.
 Find out more.
 Mass marketing fraudWhether you are marketing your products by phone, mail, or online, you need to ensure that your message is not misleading, deceptive or untruthful.
 Promotional contestsIf you are running a contest for promotional purposes, find out what information you must provide to potential participants.
 Promotional contests (Quebec)

 Only Applies to : Find out about the regulations and procedures for holding a promotional contest for profit where the total value of the prizes to be awarded exceeds $100.